taoufik1el/crm-agent/DOCUMENTATION.md

 ## Agent design

 ### Overview
-the baseline agent had a big problem, it has a bigger context which gives a lot of token consumption big context gives bad llm performance.
+the main problem in the baseline agent: it takes a bigger context which gives a lot of token consumption big context gives bad llm performance.

 ### Agent Architecture